cocoatoucher/Glide/README.md

 - More tutorials are on the way!
 Stay tuned for updates in a couple of weeks.
 (Updated 3rd June 2019) [Follow on YouTube](https://www.youtube.com/channel/UCKB7inlaMD2CvyaQKQ2snZw)

-## What is in glide?
+## What is in Glide?

 ### 1. Entity component system
-glide is developed with [Entity-Component-System architecture](https://en.wikipedia.org/wiki/Entity_component_system).
+Glide is developed with [Entity-Component-System architecture](https://en.wikipedia.org/wiki/Entity_component_system).
 In short, this makes it easy to manage the code of your game, which might quickly get messy as you add more stuff.
 In addition to that, loads of building components common to 2d platformers that will get you quickly started is also included in the engine.

 #### See all the components [here](https://github.com/cocoatoucher/Glide/blob/master/Docs/Components.md). 👾

 ### 2. Tight collisions and contacts
-glide has its own collision and contact algorithms which is more suitable for precise platformer mechanics compared to using SpriteKit's physicsBody.
+Glide has its own collision and contact algorithms which is more suitable for precise platformer mechanics compared to using SpriteKit's physicsBody.

 ### 3. Input 🎮⌨️🖱🔲
-Support for Bluetooth and USB game controllers, keyboard, mouse, and touch controls comes out of the box with glide and it is pretty intuitive to use them.
+Support for Bluetooth and USB game controllers, keyboard, mouse, and touch controls comes out of the box with Glide and it is pretty intuitive to use them.
 Learn more about supported input methods [here.](https://github.com/cocoatoucher/Glide/blob/master/Docs/InputMethods.md)

 ### 4. Native game menus